Chrislee1996/Christopher-Lee-Project-2/README.md

 ## Installations needed
 >npm i express mongoose method-override liquid-express-views dotenv morgan node-fetch

+## User story
+> As a user, this application should be able to search for an own and the output will be artist similar to this artist.
+Also, the user should be able to search for albums and songs of an artist.

 ## MVP of the project
 >Project will utilize CRUD and use RESTful routes.